 The Commodore Barry Club of Brooklyn traveled to Philadelphia by bus on Memorial Day Weekend, Sunday, 29 May 2017 for a day of commemoration and festivities.

 Msgr.
 DiGiralamo celebrated a special mass in commemoration of the Commodore’s contributions.

-The bus arrived at Old St. Mary’s Church in a historic section of Philadelphia at 10 o’clock.
+The bus arrived at Old St. Mary’s Church in a historic section of Philadelphia at 10:30 o’clock.
 Members explored the quaint Colonial neighborhood before attending an 11 AM Mass to honor the patriot who emigrated from Ireland, fought with Washington in the American Revolution and went on to found the American Navy.
-The Church has a magnificent pipe organ and Donal Nolan augmented the music with beautiful vocal renditions of some traditional Irish airs.
+The Church has a magnificent pipe organ and some beautiful vocal renditions of some traditional Irish airs augmented the service.

 Afterwards, members paraded to Commodore Barry’s grave in the nearby cemetery.
 There John Barry Kelly, a member of the Barry family, Russ Wiley of the Friendly Sons of St. Patrick and President Mary Nolan addressed the gathering.

 At the Commodore Barry Irish Center in Germantown, they enjoyed lunch and dancing.
 Russ Wiley presented Mary Nolan with a bouquet of red roses to thank her for her contributions to the community.